 And out of the blue, just like that, Tat’yana disappears while in the

 .
 The Russians are livid and label their most respected woman soldier as a traitor.
 The truth is never known.
 What happened to her?
 Why did she disappear?
 Did the Americans kill her on finding out that she was a Russian spy?
 Did she make a tough choice between being a good, loyal solider or a good, trustworthy friend?
 US

 The other characters in the book are not as interesting as she is except for the First Lady of the

-It left one feeling as though at the end of a fantastically presented six course dish, there was simply no effort to whip up and serve a delectable dessert.
-The way this novel ended was with a bland bump and that should have been avoided because throughout the story, the plot and the pace had been gripping.
+It left one feeling as though at the end of a fantastically presented six-course dish, there was simply no effort to whip up and serve a delectable dessert.
+The way this novel ended was a bland bump and that should have been avoided because, throughout the story, the plot and the pace had been gripping.